dymek84/ESP32-Led-Matrix-Clock/README.md

 - This guide: https://randomnerdtutorials.com/esp32-troubleshooting-guide/ helped me basically with all issues.

 Important:
-The first .ino file (called LEdMatrixESP) contains all globals and settings for the LED types used, amount of LED's, the max current and voltage used, and on which ESP32 pin(s) the LED's are connected.
+The first .ino file (called LEdMatrixESP2) contains all globals and settings for the LED types used, amount of LED's, the max current and voltage used, and on which ESP32 pin(s) the LED's are connected.
 Make sure everything is correct.
 More over the ledArray[XRES * YRES] is THE place to configure your matrix.
 It basically tells which LED number is on which X,Y coordinate.
 As this may differ between led matrices.
 Mine for example was a up/down/down/up/up...etc configuration.
 This part is some hand-work.
 For sure somebody may have a smarter and more mathematical approach.
 Well this works for me.
 The numberMatix stores the number characters..
 Which in this case are actually 6x6 pixel characters in a 8x8 array (64).
 You can create your own font if you like, but just changing the 0 and 1 at specific positions.
 Also in this file you find the HTML pages that are served to configure the clock once it is up and running.